david-vanderson/dvui/src/backends/render/vulkan/README.md

 - `dvui_vulkan_renderer` is the platform-independent renderer for custom backends.
 The application owns all Vulkan platform and frame lifecycle work.

-Both target Vulkan 1.2 with a classic render pass by default.
-The low-level renderer can also use dynamic rendering when the application enables and owns it.
+The native backend uses Vulkan 1.2 with a classic render pass by default and can request Vulkan 1.3 dynamic rendering.
+The low-level renderer supports either when the application enables and owns the corresponding frame lifecycle.

 ## Native wio backend